Rock star Randy Bachman reunited with beloved stolen guitar after 45 years - The Boston Globe

-TOKYO (AP) — Canadian rock legend Randy Bachman’s long search came to an end Friday when he was reunited in Tokyo with a cherished guitar after it was stolen from a Toronto hotel nearly a half-century ago.
+TOKYO (AP) — Canadian rock legend Randy Bachman’s long search came to an end Friday when he was reunited in Tokyo with a cherished guitar 45 years after it was stolen from a Toronto hotel.

-“My girlfriend is right there,” said Bachman, 78, a former member of The Guess Who, as the Gretsch guitar, on which he wrote “American Woman” and other hits, was handed to him by a Japanese musician who had bought it at a Tokyo store in 2014 without knowing its history.
+“My girlfriend is right there,” said Bachman, 78, a former member of The Guess Who and Bachman-Turner Overdrive, as the Gretsch guitar on which he wrote “American Woman” and other hits was handed to him by a Japanese musician who had bought it at a Tokyo store in 2014 without knowing its history.

 He said all guitars are special, but the orange 1957 Gretsch 6120 Chet Atkins he bought as a teenager was exceptional.
 He worked at multiple jobs to save money to buy the $400 guitar, his first purchase of an expensive instrument, he said.